alephjs/alephjs.org/pages/docs/basic-features/built-in-css-support.md

 ## CSS Imports (@import)

-Aleph.js doesn't currently support `@import` in CSS modules.
-You need to put the imported CSS files into the `public` directory and import them using _absolute_ URLs.
+Aleph.js use **esbuild** to bundle your css code that means you can use `@import` sytax safety.
+Or you can put the imported CSS files into the `public` directory then import them with _absolute_ URLs.